2025 Eta Aquariid Meteor Shower: Ultimate Guide

 ~3 min

 One of the best meteor showers for the Southern Hemisphere, the bright Eta Aquariids, reaches its peak in May.
-Find out when to watch it, what viewing conditions to expect in 2024, and get some useful tips on observing meteors.
+Use the Sky Tonight app to find the best time for viewing these shooting stars, or read on for more details.
+Find out when to watch Eta Aquariids, what viewing conditions to expect in 2025, and get some useful tips on observing meteors.
 Let's get started!

 Contents